Nyot-Nyot/backend-studio/docs/testing-checklist.md

 -   [x] Export server bundle (`server.js`, `package.json`) — run `npm install` and `node server.js` and verify exported endpoints behave as in app. (verified by `npm run test:export`)
 -   [x] Ensure exported server includes mocks and DB initial data or documents clear instructions to populate them before run. (verified by export tests)
 -   [x] Exporting with incomplete workspace data should show a clear warning and not produce a corrupt bundle. (verified in e2e import tests)
+-   [ ] Export parity: Add tests and/or documentation verifying whether exported `server.js` preserves route-level auth, delay simulation, and stateful DB behavior, or explicitly document that export is intentionally minimal (TODO: decide and add tests).

 ## MockEditor validation (automated tests)